Photo: Marco, Kumuntoon (Used with permission)

-Language = Method of communication, either spoken or written, consisting of the use of words in a structured and conventional way.
+Language = Method of communication, spoken and/or written, consisting of the use of words in a structured and conventional way

-Learn to expand your linguistic comfort zone. – For those seeking rewarding experiences while traveling, paying attention to the local lingo is a must.
-Prepare ahead of time by listening to regional podcasts and internet radio, reading local blogs and following the tweets of those who write in other languages from the places you plan to visit.
+Expand your linguistic comfort zone. – For those seeking rewarding experiences while traveling, paying attention to the local lingo is a must.
+Prepare ahead of time by listening to regional podcasts and internet radio, reading local websites and following the tweets of those who write in other languages from the places you plan to visit.
 Twitter, by the way, includes ‘view translation’ for tweets in other languages, so if you’re stumped by the post, you might be able to glean the meaning from the rough translation.